 What are kids connected to?
 Or disconnected from?
-They are connected to the vast information web, they are connected to sound bytes, superficial relationships built on Facebook and Twitter, they are connected to pictures, images, and sounds, but too often, they’re disconnected to what is happening right in front of them.
+They are connected to the vast information web.
+They are connected to sound bites and superficial relationships built on Facebook and Twitter.
+They are connected to pictures, images, and sounds, but too often, they’re disconnected to what is happening right in front of them.

 When I go outside and work in the garden, when I take a walk down a country road, when I sit and chat face-to-face with someone, even a stranger, I engage in a real-world reality that cannot be replaced by any technological gadget.

 I wonder if that is why some television programs have become so weird.
 They are reflecting that absence, that disconnect, that xeroxed print, which has been copied too often and become anemic and a little warped in the process.

 Perhaps what our teens need is a little more time with natural reality, not “reality shows.”
 Perhaps writers should reflect human beings in our real world and not slapstick, word-bites meant merely to get a laugh or jerk a tear.

 Reality—our real world—isn’t meant to lead to suicide.

 Books by A. K. Frailey